“Thousands have lived without love, not one without water.” — W.H. Auden

 Once an older person is disoriented by dehydration, catastrophic physical trauma can occur within hours.

-With the summer season quickly approaching, it’s a perfect time to take stock of your own water-drinking habits and see if you — or someone in your care — are properly prepared to handle the increased heat and humidity.
+With the summer season approaching, it’s a perfect time to take stock of your own water-drinking habits and see if you — or someone in your care — are properly prepared to handle the increased heat and humidity.

 As most of us learned in science class, the body uses water in all its cells, tissues, and organs to maintain temperature and function properly.